mileiny1/mileiny1/README.md

 ## 👩‍💻 About Me

-I'm an aspiring Software Engineer with a strong passion for technology, problem-solving, and continuous learning.
-After three years of college-level study in Computer Information Systems, I made a deliberate career transition from Nursing Assistant to full-stack developer — driven by a genuine love for building things that matter.
+I am an aspiring Software Engineer with a strong passion for technology, problem-solving, and continuous learning.
+After three years of college-level study and extensive self-directed learning in Computer Information Systems, I transitioned from a career as a Nursing Assistant to pursue my passion for technology and software development.
+I enjoy building web applications and creating solutions that improve user experiences.
+My technical expertise includes JavaScript, Python, React, HTML, CSS, Node.js, Express.js, Django, MongoDB, PostgreSQL, and cloud technologies.
+Through hands-on projects and real-world experience, I have developed a solid foundation in software development, troubleshooting, system administration, and IT support.

-I enjoy crafting web applications that improve user experiences, and I bring a unique perspective to technical work shaped by both healthcare and technology.
-When I'm not coding, you'll find me spending time with family, exploring new technologies, or jet skiing.
+I also use Postman for API testing and Cypress for front-end testing, enabling me to thoroughly validate and maintain application quality.
+When I'm not coding, I enjoy spending time with family, learning new technologies, and jet skiing.
+I am always looking for opportunities to grow as a developer, expand my technical expertise, and contribute to meaningful projects that create a positive impact.

 - 🎓 **AAS in Computer Information Systems**
 - ☁️ **AWS Certified Cloud Practitioner**
 - 🛠️ **CompTIA A+ Certified**
-- 🌱 Currently deepening my expertise in cloud architecture and backend systems
-- 💬 Open to collaboration, mentorship, and meaningful projects

 ---